Popovers Recipe and Meal Ideas

 How do you like your Popovers?

-My 30 year-old copy of my favorite Cook Book - That plastic paperclip is almost as old as the book.
+My 30 year-old copy of The Good Housekeeping Illustrated Cookbook - That plastic paperclip is almost as old as the book.

 What is your favorite meal with popovers?